Krakoukas73/home-assistant-themes/README.md

 <h1>How to use dark and light</h1>

-Choose "Piregwan Dark" theme will automatically toggle all cards in dark mode
+Choose "_Piregwan Dark_" theme will automatically toggle all cards in dark mode

-Choose "Piregwan Light" theme will automatically toggle all cards in light mode
+Choose "_Piregwan Light_" theme will automatically toggle all cards in light mode

-You can also use two more themes :
+**You can also use two more themes** :

 <h2>Transparent theme</h2>

 <i>(for picture-only, without border or background)</i>

-Use <b>markdown card</b>, add picture and select "Transparent" theme :
+Use <b>markdown card</b>, add picture and select "_Transparent_" theme :

 ![picture-light](https://github.com/Krakoukas73/home-assistant-dark-light-theme/assets/54374596/e1e926dd-6295-4fd7-afb1-02c6fb5584f3)